rucchzy/Text-index-and-search/README.md

 Aims to:

     1. index texts from trec.5000
-    2. implement different search approaches
+    2. implement boolean retrieval and ranked retrieval

 Details can be found in Report.pdf